 PTTD is a progressive condition.
-Early treatment is needed to prevent relentless progression to a more advanced disease which can lead to more problems for that affected foot.
+Early treatment from an ankle specialist in Singapore is needed to prevent relentless progression to a more advanced disease which can lead to more problems for that affected foot.

 Apply cold packs on the most painful area of the posterior tibial tendon frequently to keep down the swelling.
 Placing ice over the tendon immediately after completing an exercise helps to decrease the inflammation around the tendon.